-1. Executive Summary
+1. EXECUTIVE SUMMARY

-- 1.1 There is a requirement for every Local Authority to appoint a professionally qualified Chief Social Work Officer (CSWO) and this is contained within Section 3 of the Social Work (Scotland) Act 1968 as amended by Section 45 of the Local Government etc. (Scotland) Act 1994. - 1.2 In line with the legislation and guidance, the CSWO is required to prepare an annual report for the Council, on all statutory, governance and leadership functions of their CSWO role. - 1.3 Given all social work and social care functions have been formally delegated to the Integration Joint Board this report was also presented to North Ayrshire Integration Joint Board on 22 September 2022.
+1.1 There is a requirement for every Local Authority to appoint a professionally qualified Chief Social Work Officer (CSWO) and this is contained within Section 3 of the Social Work (Scotland) Act 1968 as amended by Section 45 of the Local Government etc. (Scotland) Act 1994.

+- 1.2 In line with the legislation and guidance, the CSWO is required to prepare an annual report for the Council, on all statutory, governance and leadership functions of their CSWO role. - 1.3 Given all social work and social care functions have been formally delegated to the Integrated Joint Board this report will also be presented to North Ayrshire Council's Cabinet